JWhiteford/flask-microblog/README.md

 ## Setup

-This based off of the tutorial from [miguelgrinberg.com](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
+This based off of the tutorial from the website [miguelgrinberg.com](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

 After you clone the repository change into the directory and create a virtual env